 Relationship management is your ability to apply the emotional awareness of yourself and others to manage your relations.
 This includes effective communication, conflict management and forging bonds.
 Such skills are the most useful during times of stress or conflict, when people either (a) give in to their anger/frustration, or (b) avoid the conflict and let it fester because they don’t know how to handle it.

 Here are a couple of strategies to improve relationship-management.
-You can get another 15 strategies from the full book summary on emotional intelligence 2.0.
+You can get another 15 strategies from the full book summary of Emotional Intelligence 2.0.

 (i) Stop giving mixed signals.
 Be aware when your body language conveys a different message from your words.
 If you know you’re giving mixed signals, explain why e.g. you’re still upset over an earlier incident and not over the current conversation.